deeptestai/genai_tigs/README.md

 Replace/path/to/checkpoint with the path to your file.
 ### GAN Configuration:
- <p align="justify"> ** GAN: ** Similarly, each dataset-name_experiments folder contains the gan folder as a subfolder.
+ <p align="justify"> Similarly, each dataset-name_experiments folder contains the gan folder as a subfolder.
 This folder contains one cdcgan folder and one sinvad_gai_dataset-name.py file.
 One can download the checkpoints from the weight directory under the cdcgan folder.
 After downloading it, run the script sinvad_gan_dataset-name.py.</p>

  To run the SINVAD CDCGAN for a specific dataset, use the following command: